 The fifth stop of the 2021 Tackle Warehouse Pro Circuit presented by Bad Boy Mowers is on the Potomac River.
+Federal Ammunition Stop 5 Presented by Lucas Oil is hosted by the Charles County Board of Commissioners.
 Flowing into the Chesapeake Bay, the Potomac has seen a lot of actual history and a lot of bass fishing action over the years.
 Known for expansive grass beds and plentiful largemouths, the quality of fishing can vary a lot with the year and the conditions, but it’s always an interesting tournament fishery.

 June 17-20, 2021